-Cold was originally founded in Jacksonville, Florida in 1986 and later became known for hits like “Stupid Girl” and “Just Got Wicked” in the early 2000s, but when vocalist/guitarist Scooter Ward reformed the gold-certified alternative rock band a few years ago after a hiatus, he began working on a new album with some different musicians from Northeastern Pennsylvania.
+Cold was originally founded in Jacksonville, Florida in 1986 and later became known for hits like “Stupid Girl” and “Just Got Wicked” in the early 2000s, but when vocalist/guitarist Scooter Ward reformed the gold-certified alternative rock band a few years ago after a hiatus, he began creating new material with a new lineup that included some musicians from Northeastern Pennsylvania.

 First was Berwick singer/songwriter Nick Coyle of Wilkes-Barre bands Lifer and Death Valley Dreams, who was soon named the group’s new guitar player in early 2017 as he worked on Cold’s latest album, “The Things We Can’t Stop.”

 Coyle’s Death Valley Dreams bandmate and fellow NEPA native Jonny Nova officially became Cold’s rhythm guitarist in 2018 and also contributed to the album, which was released in 2019 on Napalm Records.

 “I’ve been friends with Scooter and rest of the guys for like 15 years now, since back in the Lifer days.
 We toured with them in Lifer and then again when I was in The Drama Club.
 A few months ago, Scooter hit me up and said he was doing a new Cold record and asked if I wanted to be a part of it… and I said yes,” Coyle explained in a 2017 interview with NEPA Scene.